 Narcissistic Abuse causes extreme anxiety in humans who are targeted.
 It also damaged collateral damage victims like children and other witnesses.

 Children of all ages and adult humans can show signs of having C-PTSD after witnessing even one traumatizing incident.
 Imagine what growing up in a household watching or suffering Narcissistic Abuse day in and day out for a lifetime does to the mind and body of sensitive and otherwise fully psychologically and emotionally normal people.

 Narcissists, by definition, have a limited capacity to feel or experience empathy.
 Many Narcissists have a sadistic streak as well to their nature.

 Most have extremely low social and emotional intelligence (or “EQ).
 High levels of intelligence (as it relates to academia) is not required; one can have a relatively low IQ and still lead a fulfilling, connected social life that reflects psycho-social cognitive comprehension.

-EQ is not IQ dependent, meaning you can have an 180 IQ and still have the emotional intelligence quotient of a six-year-old child — which, by the way, is the average emotional age of most Narcissists.
-One of their defining hallmarks is they typically are short term thinkers who always think in terms of self-promotion first.
+EQ is not IQ dependent, meaning you can have a 180 IQ and still have the emotional intelligence quotient of a six-year-old child — which, by the way, is the average emotional age of most Narcissists.
+One of their defining hallmarks is they typically are short-term thinkers who always think in terms of self-promotion first.